joeappleton18/devops_2022_2023_notes/week-4/README.md

 git clone --branch week-4-starter-code https://github.com/joeappleton18/solent-room-finder.git solent-room-finder-week-4
 ```

-- Follow the instructions in the cloned project's readme to set up the project.
+- Follow the instructions in the cloned project's `README.md` to set up your development version of the Solent Room Finder.

 :::